 Sorry David, I don't really buy that, but, despite that, in retrospect, I guess I can see why you viewed it like that.
 Personally, I think Rotten and the like's appearance on the scene was just a coincidence that fitted the particularly train of thought Bowie was having.
 Not that it really matters, but Diamond Dogs inspiring punk, either consciously or subconsciously?
 No. Not having it.
 Looking at the cover, though, those two mutant figures do look a bit punky.
 Maybe he was right.
 We'll never really know.
 Anyway, enough of that and back to the songs...

-Diamond Dogs - “This ain’t rock ’n’ roll - this is genocide…” is the announcement at the end of Future Legend as some fake crowd noise lead one to initially think that this is a live recording - some stirring guitar licks are accompanied by a Rolling Stones-esque cowbell soon take centre stage as the background noises fade and we are launched into a very Stonesy, riffy six minute plus rock number.
+On Diamond Dogs the opening “This ain’t rock ’n’ roll - this is genocide…” line is the announcement at the end of Future Legend as some fake crowd noise lead one to initially think that this is a live recording - some stirring guitar licks are accompanied by a Rolling Stones-esque cowbell soon take centre stage as the background noises fade and we are launched into a very Stonesy, riffy six minute plus rock number.
 Incidentally, the crowd noise was taken from The Faces' live album from the time and if you listen carefully as it fades out, you can hear Rod Stewart shout "hey".
 An interesting bit of trivia, that.

 The song introduces a new Bowie persona in the character of “Hallowe’en Jack” - a seedy figure who “lives on top of Manhattan Chase”.
 As I said earlier, I was never quite convinced of this character as an ongoing entity, though, he was just someone who appeared in this song, certainly not a character with the strength of Ziggy.
 In this song he is seen as the leader of the pack of dogs that form his dystopian urban street gang roaming around below, doing his bidding.